AI infrastructure that runs where you govern it — not where the hyperscaler is.

 - ·Image embedding, segmentation, and object detection

-- ·Vehicles, vessels, and mobile units
+- ·Field stations, vessels, and mobile units

 - ·A mid-size open LLM with concurrent multi-user serving

-- ·Mixture-of-experts LLMs optimized for embedded memory bandwidth
+- ·Mixture-of-experts LLMs optimized for memory bandwidth

 - ·Full multi-modal AI — retrieval, forecasting, ASR, vision, detection, segmentation

-- ·Local audit trail and per-user usage tracking
+- ·Per-tenant audit trails and usage metering

-- ·Small factory floors and operations centers
+- ·Regional headquarters and operations centers

 - ·Multiple concurrent open LLMs — dense and mixture-of-experts in parallel